fommil/fpmortals/manuscript/under-review.md

 ### Polymorphic Functions

-The more common kind of function is a polymorphic function, encoded on *type classes*.
+The more common kind of function is a polymorphic function, encoded as *type classes*.
 A type class is a trait that:

 -   holds no state